Trip created by Craig Little

 Ride: 70km / 43 miles, 1,019m elevation gain, 5 hours riding

-We start today with a thrilling zodiac ride across Loch Broom, passing through the beautiful Summer Isles to reach the tiny settlement of Achiltibuie in Coigach.
-We get off the boat and onto our bikes to start what is perhaps the best day ride in Scotland!
-We explore the stunning Coigach peninsula with views across beautiful beaches backed by impressive mountains.
+We start today with a cycle that takes you directly under one of Scotlad’s most iconic small mountains, Stac Pollaidh.
+We reckon this is up there with one of the best day rides in Scotland!
+Explore the stunning Coigach peninsula with views across beautiful beaches backed by impressive mountains.
 We ride north along the coast to reach the port of Lochinver, where we’ll pause for lunch.
 We’ll then head north following ‘the wee mad road’.
 Your legs will soon realise why it has this name!
 We finish at a lovely hotel on the water’s edge.
 You can rest now – we’re here for 2 nights.
 (B, L)

 Ride: 75km / 46 miles, 1,253m elevation gain, 5-6 hours riding